-This particular type of malware is called a ‘virus’ because it copies itself, and spreads to other users, just like viruses in humans!
+- Viruses: This particular type of malware is called a ‘virus’ because it copies itself and spreads to other users, just like viruses in humans!

-This is an attack that steals data and encrypts it, the scammer will then request ransom before handing the data back.
+- Ransomware: This is an attack that steals data and encrypts it; the scammer will then request ransom before handing the data back.

-This scam is focused on emails, encouraging users to click on links and input their personal data.
-For more information on phishing, read on here.
+- Phishing: This scam is focused on emails, encouraging users to click on links and input their personal data.
+Read here for more information on phishing.

 Most of the time, you won’t even notice that you’ve installed malware.
 There are, however, some clear signs to look out for to work out if you’ve suffered an attack.

 If you do experience a malware attack, instantly shut everything down.
-Disconnect your internet, as well as other wireless functions such as bluetooth and wifi.
-This will help to stop it spreading!
+Disconnect your internet, as well as other wireless functions such as BlueTooth and wifi.
+This will help to stop it from spreading!

 Here are 10 steps to ensure that your company is best protected against threats.